qiyuqy/qiyuqy.github.io/_pages/about.md

 permalink: /
 excerpt: "About me"
 author_profile: true
 description: "Welcome!
-I am a fifth-year PhD candidate in Marketing at the Wharton School, University of Pennsylvania.
+I PhD candidate in Marketing at the Wharton School, University of Pennsylvania.
 My research interests focus on: quantitative marketing, retailing, assortment management and pricing, and subscription programs.
 I am on the 2020-21 job market and will be available for interviews."
 redirect_from:
   - /about/
   - /about.html
 ---

 Welcome!
-I am a fifth-year PhD candidate in Marketing at the Wharton School, University of Pennsylvania.
+I am a PhD candidate in Marketing at the Wharton School, University of Pennsylvania.
+I will be joining Lee Kong Chian School of Business, Singapore Management University in July, 2021.
+Here is my [CV](https://www.dropbox.com/s/ujy7djvkhqefzq2/CV_Qi_20210109.pdf?dl=0).

 **Research Interests**